akuklev/HOCC/finitism.md

 not prove its own consistency.
 The theory $H_{<ω}$ is carefully formulated to be non-Gödelian: it does not provide a way to show existence of infinitely growing functions unconditionally.
 For example, one cannot show “for any two integers $a$ and $b$, there exists their product $a · b$”.
-Yet one still can prove all such statements conditionnaly on existence of what can be interpreted computationally as “availability of enough memory to carry out the construction”.
-In particular one can show that “for any two integers $a$ and $b$, given enough memory, the integer $a · b$ exists”.
+Yet, one can still prove all such statements conditionnaly on existence of what can be interpreted computationally as “availability of enough memory to carry out the construction”.
+In particular, one can show that “for any two integers $a$ and $b$, given enough memory, the integer $a · b$ exists”.
 Metatheoretically, it can be shown that any true arithmetical or combinatorial statement can be proven in this theory, if an upper bound on the memory required to carry out the underlying constructions can be provided.

-To date, the theory $H_{<ω}$ the best candidate for the finitistic trusted core theory seeked by Hilbert in his program: a weak system dealing only with finitary objects by means of minimalistic list of axioms.
-It cannot be used to prove other theories consistent unconditionally but it at least recognizes its own consistency.
-It can be used to prove other theories consistent if extended by suitable infinity axioms, but not fine-grained enough for gauging consistency strength of weak predicative theories.
-Already the weakest infinity axiom $∃V_ω$ makes it as strong as Peano arithmetic, which is way stronger than two of the basic systems used in reverse mathematics, the next strongest infinity axiom $∃V_(ω + 1)$ makes it stronger than all predicative systems studied in reverse mathematics and proof theory.
+To date, the theory $H_{<ω}$ the best candidate for the finitistic core for metamathematical reasoning seeked by Hilbert in his program: a weak system dealing only with finitary objects by means of minimalistic list of axioms.
+Due to Gödel's theorem it cannot be used to prove other theories consistency unconditionally but it at least proves its own consistency.
+It can be used to prove other theories consistency conditionaly on existence of suitable infinite stages of von Neumann hierarchy.
+It is, however, unclear if it is suitable for more fine-grained conditional consistency proofs used in reverse mathematics.
+There, one deals with theories with consistency strength below $H_{ω}$ and between $H_{ω}$ and $H_{ω + 1}$.
+Their consistency proofs are currently carried out in a weak system called ERA (elementary recursive arithmetic) and are conditional on termination of suitable recursive algorithms rather than existence of suitable infinite sets.

 §§ Weak set theories: The constructive set theory CZF
 -----------------------------------------------------